ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 tard.
 For acid poisons, give acids ; in
 case of opium poisoning, give strong
 coffee and keep moving.
 If in water,
-float on the back, with the nose an
+float on the back, with the nose and
+mouth projecticg.
+For apoplexy, raise
+the head and body; for fainting, lay
+the person flat
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://chroniclingamerica.loc.gov/iiif/2/tu_jethro_ver01%2Fdata%2Fsn85033306%2F00212470120%2F1874112701%2F0193.jp2/pct:60.654429,13.901099,22.120245,81.241758/!600,600/0/default.jpg"/>
 </td>